IsaacP1234/Julia-Test-main/README.md

 # Julia-Test
-Generates random undirected graph with 4 to 10 vertices and 0 to the maximum number possible for the graph edges.
-Saves graph to plot.png
+Generates random undirected graph with 4 to 10 vertices and 0 to the maximum number possible for the graph edges. \n Saves graph to plot.png
 Generates Stabilzer Tableau of graph
 Adds each row in the tablaue to a set